Ricotta Cheesecake with Whipped Sour Cream Topping

 This post may contain Affiliate Links.
 Please read our privacy policy here.

-I truly can’t pass up a good cheesecake and was inspired to make this cheesecake because I love adding variations to my favorite desserts.
-Once you have a stellar base recipe, you can alter it with different ingredients and flavors.
-For example, switching out the type of cheese used in the recipe.
+I can’t pass up a good cheesecake, and I was inspired to make this Cheesecake because I love adding variations to my favorite desserts.
+Once you have a stellar base recipe, you can alter it with different ingredients and flavors, such as switching out the type of cheese used.

 Close-up photo of ricotta cheesecake with layers of Nilla cookie crust and a sour cream topping.